Events Website 2160x2160

 KD_400x400

-Warm welcome, Dr Konrad Dreizler, to the PharmaKorell Team!
+Warm welcome, Dr Konrad Dreizler, to the PharmaKorell team!

 Since the beginning of February, Konrad has been strengthening our team in Lörrach as a Senior Consultant and Qualified Person.